linky00/worldenddisk/content/projects/our-boat-the-thread/index.md

 {{< overview >}}

 {{% overview-text %}}
-A videogame installation in which the players steers a motorboat into the underworld with a physical tiller.
+Videogame installation.
+The players steer a motorboat into the underworld with a physical tiller.
 The game tells a branching narrative of queer grief and empire within a necropolitical mythology.
 Made in collaboration with [Alex Brettell](https://www.instagram.com/folkvutur/).
 {{% /overview-text %}}

 {{< overview-images >}}